On optimal prediction of missing functional data with memory: Introduction

 with $K(t,s)\in L^2([0,T]^2)$ a deterministic kernel and $W$ a Brownian motion.
 This in turn allows us to derive a Wiener integral representation of $\E[X_t|\mathcal{F}_\Delta]$, where the kernel is shown to satisfy certain integral equations.
 Importantly, in such setting, the curve reconstruction can be conducted on a curve-by-curve basis and presents a straightforward empirical expression.

 In the second part, we provide explicit expressions for $\E[Y_s^j|\mathcal{F}^j_\Delta]$ under the assumption that $Y^j_t=f(t,X^j_t)$, $t\in[0,T]$, is some bijective transformation of a Gaussian process $(X^j)_{t\in[0,T]}$.
 Also in this situation, we show that, once the integral representation of $X^j$ is known, the regular conditional law of $Y^j$ can be computed by solving certain integral equations.
 Note that processes of the type $Y_t = f(t,X_t)$ form a large and flexible class of models.
 Indeed, it is known (see, e.g. \cite{viitasaari-ilmonen2020}) that the processes in this class can have arbitrary one-dimensional marginal distributions and approximate arbitrarily well any covariance structure.
+In comparison to \cite{KneLie2020}, the $L^2$-optimal reconstruction for such a general $f$ need not be linear in the observed values (see Theorem \ref{thm:prediction-FDA}).
+On the other hand, if $f$ is indeed linear, then the underlying process is Gaussian and it is well-known that, in this case, the optimal reconstruction is linear.

 Our third contribution is to provide a method to estimate both the bijective transformation and the solution to the integral equations, allowing us to estimate optimal $L^2$-predictors with minimal assumptions.
-Interestingly, if $f$ is known (as is the case, for example, in the first part) the reconstruction can be conducted separately for each functional observation provided.
-This highlights the disentanglement between, on one side, the estimation of $f$ which requires the whole dataset, and, on the other side, the reconstruction of $(X^j)_{t\notin \Delta_j}$ on the sole basis of $(X^j)_{t\in \Delta_j}$.
+Interestingly, if $f$ is known (as is the case, for example, in the first part of this paper) and if the covariance is \emph{simple}, then the reconstruction can be conducted separately for each functional observation provided.
+The covariance structure $R(t,s)$ is deemed \emph{simple} if it is either known or belongs to a parametric model (e.g. fractional Brownian motions) for which a single curve allows for estimation.
+This highlights the disentanglement between, on one side, the estimation of $f$ and $R$, which requires the whole dataset, and, on the other side, the reconstruction of $(X^j)_{t\notin \Delta_j}$ on the sole basis of $(X^j)_{t\in \Delta_j}$.
 We illustrate the estimation procedure for several Gaussian processes which include fractional Brownian motions.
 These processes have been studied intensively during the last decades, see, for example~\cite{Mishura-2008}.